d-kimuson/ts-type-expand/README.md

 ### Others

-- Vue is not supported (not tried)
+- SFC for Vue is not supported
-- React also works, but there can be problems with component types
+- React is supported.

 ## Configure